 Shore power helps ease some of this hassle, but the tangle of connectors and power cords can still be a pain.
 To make things worse, it’s easy to forget to plug in your electronics.
 There has to be another way!

 For tips on solving this problem, we turn to expert RVer, Mike Wendland from the site Roadtreking.com.
 Mike and his wife travel and run a popular website and podcast from a small Class B RV.
 Which means they are well-versed in the issue of keeping electronics charged and organized.
 Mikes admits that it wasn’t always easy to deal with all those cords and connectors.

 We learned early in Roadtreking that everything needs to have an “away” place.
 Avoid clutter at all costs.
 Your rig will feel cramped if you are always moving stuff to make room.

 The first item that eased the hassle of electronic charging for Mike was a folio-size zippered case.
-They loaded it up wiht 12 VDC and 120 VAC connectors along with a variety of plugs that fit mini-USB, micro-USB, and other phone connectors.
-Its small size will makes it easy to store out of the way in a cupboard.
+They loaded it up with 12 VDC and 120 VAC connectors along with a variety of plugs that fit mini-USB, micro-USB, and other phone connectors.
+Its small size will make it easy to store out of the way in a cupboard.

 Before bed, they pull it out, open it, put it on the stove cover, and plug in all their devices.
 When they have access to shore power they use the 120 VAC plug.
 If they are boondocking, the 12 VDC plug comes in handy.